waynegraham/registry.clir.org/_projects/2016-digitization-of-the-helen-keller-archival-collectio.md

 ---
 layout: project
-title: "Digitization of the Helen Keller Archival Collection -- press clippings and scrapbooks"
+title: Digitization of the Helen Keller Archival Collection -- press clippings and scrapbooks
 ---